San Ildefonso, Bulacan: History

+The Bahay na Pulá (“red house"), 2014.

-The early inhabitants called this town Bulak because of the abundant 'kapok' trees ('bulak' in vernacular) growing on the hill where the town is now.
+The early inhabitants called the area Bulak because of the abundant kapok or bulak trees (Ceiba pentandra), which grew on the hill on which the present town was built.

-Bulak was then a barrio of San Rafael.
-There were only about 3,000 inhabitants.
-The early inhabitants were people from neighboring towns and provinces who preferred to settle in this place because of its good agricultural prospects.
+Bulak was initially a barrio of San Rafael, with only about 3,000 inhabitants, who came from nearby towns and provinces who preferred to settle the land because of its good agricultural prospects.

-When the Spaniards came, the name Bulak was changed to Hacienda San Juan de Dios because 15,500 hectares of grazing and farming grounds were claimed by the friars.
-The people were told to pay tribute.
-Proceeds from the rentals were used to finance the operation of the San Juan de Dios Hospital in Manila.
-The Spanish friars, though antagonistic toward the Filipinos, admired the beauty of the natural scenery.
-They changed the name to Hacienda Buenavista (which means beautiful scenery in Spanish).
+In the Spanish era, the site was renamed Hacienda San Juan de Dios after 15,500 hectares of grazing and farming grounds were claimed by friars.
+The people made to pay tribute, with the money from the rentals used to finance operation of the San Juan de Dios Hospital in Pasay.
+The Spanish friars, though antagonistic toward the natives, admired the beauty of the natural scenery, and so renamed the place Hacienda Buenavista (which means beautiful scenery in Spanish).

-As the population grew, a chapel was constructed under the parochial jurisdiction of San Rafael.
-In 1809, Father Juan dela Rosa was named the first Filipino priest of the town.
-He held the position until 1811.
-He was responsible for changing the name Bulak to San Ildefonso in honor of Alfonso XII, then the king of Spain, and San Ildefonso, its patron saint.
+As the population grew, a visita was constructed in the area under the parish of San Rafael.
+In 1809, Father Juan de la Rosa became the first Filipino priest of the town, having the position until 1811.
+He was responsible for changing the name Bulak to San Ildefonso in honor of Alfonso XII, the reigning King of Spain, and the patron saint, Ildefonsus of Toledo.
 By the time it was given this name, a tribunal was created finally making it a town in 1877.
 Between 1903 and 1906, San Ildefonso was merged with San Miguel due to its low income and inability to finance its expenditures in operating the local government.

 As years went by, more and more people were induced to live in the town.
 The growth of population promoted an increase of income.
 The town became capable of meeting its expenses, so it ceased being a barrio of San Miguel and became once again an independent town.

-During the Japanese occupation of the Philippines in 1942, the mansion Bahay na Pula of the Ilusorio family was confiscated by the Imperial Japanese Army and used as barracks and became a place where local so-called comfort women were forced to work.
+During the Japanese occupation of the Philippines in 1942, the mansion Bahay na Pula of the Ilusorio family was confiscated by the Imperial Japanese Army.
+It became their barracks and a place where local so-called comfort women were forced into sexual slavery.